alf45tar/Pedalino/README.md

 - Battery operated
 - No cable required
 - Any number of pedals of any type in any order
+- 4 MIDI interface (USB, Bluetooth, WiFi, legacy DIN)
+- No extra drivers to connect Windows, macOS, iOS (iPad/iPhone) and Android.
 - USB MIDI class-compliant device
-- No extra drivers to connect Windows, macOS, iOS (iPad/iPhone) and Android.
+- Bluetooth LE MIDI (iOS compatible)
-- AppleMIDI (aka RTP-MIDI) via Wi-Fi
+- Network MIDI (aka AppleMIDI or RTP-MIDI) via Wi-Fi
 - Open Sound Control (OSC) via Wi-Fi
 - IEEE 802.11 b/g/n Wi-Fi 2.4 GHZ with WPA/WPA2 authentication
-- Legacy MIDI OUT and MIDI IN connector
+- Legacy DIN MIDI OUT and MIDI IN connector
-- Every MIDI port can route MIDI messages received from other interface
+- MIDI routing from/to any interface (USB, Bluetooth, WiFi, legacy)
 - OSC to MIDI and vicecersa
 - Auto-sensing footswitches and expression pedals
 - Modular assembly of easy to find pieces of hardware and re-use of open source software libraries